Cost-Effective Design of Grid-tied Community Microgrid: Proposed methodology

 Wind speeds at heights greater than 10 m are needed to produce efficient wind energy.
 However, the data was acquired with a 10 m standard anemometer.
 Therefore, hub height wind speeds at a potential location are derived using the well-known power law,

-where $ U_H $ refers the wind speed at the hub height of the WT and $ U_A $ signify the wind speed at anemometer height, measured in meters per second ($ m/s $).
-Similarly, $ Z_H $ and $ Z_A $ symbolize the hub height and the anemometer height of the WT respectively in $ m $.
-The power law exponent is represented by $ \alpha $.
-The exponent value of 0.14, or (1/7), has been widely accepted as an accurate reflection of the prevalent conditions. $U_H$, $\rho$, and $ A_S $, all influence the power production of WT.
+The exponent value of $ \alpha= $ 0.14, or (1/7), has been widely accepted as an accurate reflection of the prevalent conditions. $U_H$, $\rho$, and $ A_S $, all influence the power production of WT.
 Therefore, the maximum $ P_{wt} $ can be expressed by the Eq. (\ref{eq_wind_power}) \cite{shafiullah2012prospects}: